<?xml version="1.0" encoding="UTF-8"?>

 <image:loc>https://images.squarespace-cdn.com/content/v1/5cc0ad49da50d339445fdc5b/1557778544398-4FNXE1HGTXN9939N4M9P/Ha-Na+Lee+photo_cr.jpg</image:loc>

-<image:title>People - Ha-Na Lee</image:title>
+<image:title>People - Hana Lee</image:title>

-<image:caption>Ha-Na received her Ph.D degree with the major of microbiology from Pusan National University in South Korea in Feb 2018.
-During her Ph.
-D, she studied the regulation of peroxide stress responses in Mycobacterium smegmatis.
-She joined the laboratory of Dr. Dirk Schnappinger in Apr 2018 and now is working on a project for identification and characterization of genes involved in the utilization of biotin in Mycobacterium tuberculosis.</image:caption>
+<image:caption>Research Associate Hana received her Ph.D. degree with the major of microbiology from Pusan National University in South Korea in Feb 2018.
+During her Ph.D., she studied the regulation of peroxide stress responses in Mycobacterium smegmatis.
+She joined the laboratory of Dr. Dirk Schnappinger in April 2018 and now is working on a project for identification and characterization of genes involved in the utilization of biotin in Mycobacterium tuberculosis.</image:caption>

 </image:image>